Details of VNET Plus:

 The figure below shows an example of how to get access to the web server in the company from internal and external PCs securely.

-The web server can be accessed using either of the traditional name or the VNET Plus name.
+The web server can be accessed using either of the traditional name or the VNET ID.

-P2P communication security is guaranteed when accessed with the name of VNET Plus.
+P2P communication security is guaranteed when accessed with the name of VNET ID.

-External PCs such as home PCs can get access to the web server in the company by using the VNET Plus name.
+External PCs such as home PCs can get access to the web server in the company by using the VNET ID.

 You do not need to be concerned about the existence or non-existence of NATs, and you can access the server with exactly the same way as the PCs in the company.

-You will be able to develop and verify your system by taking the following steps.
+You will be able to develop and verify your application on the Internet by taking the following steps.

 (1) Build an application on the LAN and verify its operation.